Horsham – St Mary

 The date of the upper stage of the tower is open to doubt.
 Though generally seen as C13 because of the large pointed bell-openings (the tracery is C19), a smaller round-headed opening on the east side, largely concealed by the roof, suggests that even if the top stage was remodelled in the C13, the structure may actually be C12.
 The rather twisted broach spire, resting on head-corbels that are mostly original, is likely to be C13 at the earliest.

-(image) Definitely C13 are the rest of the nave and aisles and all the chancel.
+Definitely C13 are the rest of the nave and aisles and all the chancel.
 The nave has strikingly tall clerestory lancets, some renewed ones in the eastern part of the north aisle and a single one at the west end of the south one.
 Both arcades of five bays are earlier C13, of standard pattern with round piers and double-chamfered arches.
-In view of the survival of some C12 fabric in the north aisle, it seems that the presumed C12 arcade was replaced and if there was a south one, it suffered the same fate.
+In view of the surviving C12 fabric in the north aisle, it seems that the C12 arcade that may be presumed was replaced within a sort time and if there was a south one, it suffered the same fate.
 Unlike most large churches in Sussex at this date, there is no chancel arch.
 Instead, thicker piers with a further hollow-chamfered vertical component incorporate semi-octagonal shafts rising to the clerestory level.
 Unusually, the detail of the clerestory and arcades suggests that work proceeded from west to east.
 Thus, the three bays of the north chancel arcade are distinctly later C13.
-Round and octagonal piers alternate and the round piers have octagonal bases, implying a change of plan.
+Round and octagonal piers alternate and the round piers have octagonal bases, suggesting a change of plan.
 The separation of the two orders of the heads is less distinct, whilst the labels have head-stops.
 The clerestory lancets are hollow-chamfered and Godfrey suggests they are C14 (1 p214), but it is unlikely that they would have been rebuilt so soon, so they too may be presumed to be late C13.
 Though C19, the roof probably copies what was there before.

 The main structure has changed little since c1300.
-An early C14 outer north aisle chapel, said to have been founded as a chantry in 1307 for Walter Burgess (Lower I p242), is connected with a porch of the same period, where there was a further chantry _ the porch has a hollow-chamfered outer arch, which is largely renewed.
-The chapel is raised above a crypt, probably a charnel-house; a piscina in the upper part shows the arrangement is original.
-It has two trefoil-headed lancets and curling stops on the doorway.
+An early C14 outer north aisle chapel, said to have been founded as a chantry in 1307 for Walter Burgess (Lower I p242), is connected with a porch of the same period, in which there was a further chantry.
+The porch has a hollow-chamfered outer arch, which is largely renewed.
+The chapel is raised above a crypt, probably a charnel-house; a piscina in the upper part indicates the arrangement is original.
+There are also two trefoil-headed lancets and curling stops on the doorway.

 Fittings and monuments